awemorris/PlayfieldEngine/README.md

 ### 1. Download the latest binary:

-- Precompiled binaries are available on the [Releases page](https://github.com/awemorris/PlayfieldEngine/releases)
+- Download the `All-in-One` file at the top of this page.
+- Extract the downloaded file.

 ### 2. Run a game script

+- For Windows:
+    - Double-click the `playfield.exe` file.
+    - The game will be started.
-- For Windows, macOS, and Linux:
+- For macOS:
-    - Place a binary alongside a sample game.
+    - Open the `misc` folder.
+    - Open the `macos` folder.
-    - Run the app.
+    - Open the `Playfield.dmg` file.
+    - Copy the application inside the dmg file alongside the `main.pf` file.
-        - Windows: Double click the `playfield.exe` file.
+    - Double-click the copied application file.
+    - The game will be started.
+- For Linux:
+    - Open the `misc` folder.
-        - macOS: Double click the `Playfield.app` icon.
+    - Open the `linux` folder.
+    - Copy the `PlayfieldEngine-x86_64.AppImage` file alongside the `main.pf` file.
-        - Linux: Run `./PlayfieldEngine-x86_64.AppImage` on the terminal.
+    - Double-click the copied AppImage file.
+    - The game will be started.
 - For Chromebook:
-    - Open [this page](https://noctvm.io/w/) on the browser, then open a game folder.
+    - Open [this URL](https://noctvm.io/w/) on the browser.
+    - Press the `Open Folder` button.
+    - Select the folder where the `main.pf` file exists.
+    - The game will be started.

+### 3. Edit a game script

+- With Playfield Editor (Currently Windows only):
+    - Double-click the `playfield-editor.exe` file to run the editor.
+    - Open the `main.pf` file from the editor.
+    - Edit the file.
+    - Press Ctrl+R to run the game.
+(Press R key while holding Ctrl key down)
+- With your favorite editor:
+    - Prior to editing, copy the engine alongside the `main.pf` file.
+    - Open your favorite editor and load the `main.pf` file.
+    - Edit the file and save it.
+    - Run the engine.

-### 3. Explore more features
+### 4. Explore more features

 - [Getting Started](docs/mkdocs-en/docs/gettingstarted.md)
 - [Playfield Script Syntax](docs/mkdocs-en/docs/syntax.md)